Showing posts with label Miami in the 1960s. Show all posts

 There is more to Cami's past —and present—than the restaurant biz.

-He stepped into the boxing world for a time, managing a few fighters who the late, great Angelo Dundee trained at his Fifth Street Gym in Miami Beach.
+He said he stepped into the boxing world for a time, managing a few fighters who the late, great Angelo Dundee trained at his Fifth Street Gym in Miami Beach.

-Cami lives in Oregon today but memories of those sizzling Miami Beach days and the twisting Peppermint Lounge nights loom large.
-I'll have to ask the next time I speak with him if he ever hums the Chubby Checker song:
+Cami lives in Oregon today but memories of those sizzling Miami Beach days and the jumping Peppermint Lounge nights loom large.
+I wonder if he ever asked anyone to do the Twist.

 * Sandra Lansky, daughter of Meyer Lansky wrote a memoir, Daughter of the King, in 2014.